-Below are applications for each type of vital record.
-At the bottom of the application you will find information on how to request the record through the mail.
+Below is the application for each type of vital record.
+At the bottom of the application, you will find information on how to request the record through the mail.
 Please be sure to complete the “Checklist before mailing” to ensure that you submit everything which is required.
 If you are unable to print any of the forms, you can simply hand-write a request supplying all the information listed on the form.

 You may now purchase copies of your vital records online!
 Please note, a processing fee of 2.79% with a minimum fee of $1.50 will be assessed on debit and credit cards.
 In addition to the processing fee, a $1.50 transaction fee will also be assessed per request.
 Photo identification is required and can be submitted by mail or email - simply follow the instructions at the end of your request.

 If you are not an immediate family member as described above, you will be asked to provide proof of tangible interest as well.
 The system will clearly prompt you for this information if it is required.
 If you are asked to send proof and need guidance on what is acceptable, please contact our office at 603-448-3054 or by email to email@example.com.

 Protective folders for storing your vital records are available for purchase from our office.
 The cost is $1.00 per folder (for in-person transactions) or $1.25 per folder (for mail transactions.)
 To request one by mail, please complete the second page on the Vital Records Request Form.
 Folders can also be processed with online orders under Shipping by selecting: "Standard Mail - Include Protective Folder (1.25)"